-To access the dialog, use Edit > Preferences (Win) or Protean 3D > Preferences (Mac).
+On Windows, this dialog is accessed via the command Edit > Preferences.
+On Macintosh, it is accessed using Protean 3D > Preferences (macOS 12 and lower) or Protean 3D > Settings (macOS 13 and higher).
 If the Temporary Files section is not already active, choose Temporary Files from the menu on the left.